 - Set up the servers.
-This is the basic installation steps to set up a Data Store instance.
-See Setting Up the Data Store in Interactive Mode for more information. - Import or restore data to one server.
+This is the basic installation steps to set up a Data Store instance. - Import or restore data to one server.
 After setting up the servers, at least one server should have the target data loaded through import-ldif or restore. - Enable replication between the servers.
 Using the dsreplication tool, enable replication for each server to be included in the replication topology.
 The dsreplication enable subcommand should be run N 1 times for a topology of N servers.
 See Command Line Interface for more information. - Initialize data from source server to every server in the topology.
 Run the dsreplication initialize subcommand for every target server that needs a copy of the data from the source server. - Verifying the replication topology.
 Administrators can check the replication status after configuring the topology using the dsreplication status tool.